jrockway/opinionated-server/README.md

 ## Extras

+We use [automaxprocs](https://github.com/uber-go/automaxprocs) to set `$GOMAXPROCS`.
+This will help ensure that your program doesn't get throttled when running with CPU limits.
+I consider this relatively experimental because the current k8s wisdom is to never use CPU limits, and thus this code will never run.
+(The problem with CPU limits is that they work by allowing you to run until you've used your quota, then your entire process goes to sleep for the next throttling period.
+This results in high latency for requests that arrived towards the end of your throttling period.
+Setting `GOMAXPROCS` to your CPU quota will ensure that the Go runtime can't use any extra cores that will cause you to throttle, reducing the latency implications.
+The big caveat is that this only works for integer quotas.)

 When shutting down, we attempt to write our status to `/dev/termination-log`.
 A spurious message will be logged when that's not writable; if you aren't on Kubernetes, you don't need to worry about it.